Shas Sheehan, Baroness Sheehan

+Early life and education

+Shaista Ahmad was born on 29 July 1959 to a Punjabi Muslim family in Lahore, Pakistan.
+She migrated with her family to the United Kingdom during her childhood and graduated from Imperial College London.

 Public service

 Sheehan served as councillor for Kew from 2006 to 2010.
 She has also stood for Wimbledon at the 2010 and 2015 general election, finishing second and third, as well as the 2012 London Assembly election.
 She lives in Putney.

 She was created a life peer taking the title Baroness Sheehan, of Wimbledon in the London Borough of Merton and of Tooting in the London Borough of Wandsworth on 2 October 2015.

 Between 2015 and 2019 she was a member of the House of Lords Select Committee on Energy and the Environment and since July 2019 she has served as a member of the Science and Technology Committee (House of Lords).
+She became chair of the Environment and Climate Change Committee in January 2024.